Being pregnant and having a baby, especially your first, is like no other experience you will ever go through.

 3-8 months pregnant: Any well designed nursing bra will be fine for you at this stage from flexible wires to soft cup bras with 6 hooks and eyes for greater support and extension as not much growth occurs but your ribcage will be expanding.

-0-4 weeks post pregnancy/breastfeeding: Breast will be at their maximum size, weight and tenderness due to the milk production required.
+0-4 weeks post pregnancy/breastfeeding: Your breasts will be at their maximum size, weight and tenderness due to the milk production required.
 Your seamless bra will also come in handy here from your first 3 months of pregnancy.

 5. Keep it simple

 Of course there will be moments where you want to dress to the nines and show off your growing belly, and we wouldn’t expect any less.